 - Undergo training in safety procedures including confined space entry

 To be successful you will have the following skills and experience:

-- A full UK driving licence is essential
+- Must have a full UK driving licence

 What’s in it for you:

 Our competitive salary package includes an excellent contributory pension, 24 days holiday per year increasing to 28 with length of service and a wider benefits scheme.
 This includes an annual pay review, season ticket loans, voucher scheme giving you money off in major retail outlets, loyalty awards for continuous service plus much more, including our including our referral scheme, where you can receive £750 for helping someone get a permanent position within the company.